-Where a pupil transfers from our school to another school / educational setting (including colleges), their child protection records will be forwarded to the new educational setting.
+In line with statutory guidance, where a pupil transfers from our school to another school / educational setting (including colleges), their child protection records will be forwarded to the new educational setting.
 These will be marked 'Confidential' and for the attention of the receiving school's designated safeguarding lead, with a return address on the envelope so it can be returned to us if it goes astray.
 We will obtain evidence that the paperwork has been received by the new school and then destroy any copies held in our school.
 The paperwork linked to the transfer of the file will be kept in accordance with the school's Data Protection Retention Policy.
 Where appropriate, the designated safeguarding lead may also make contact with the new educational setting in advance of the child's move there, to enable planning so appropriate support is in place when the child arrives.

-Where a pupil joins our school, we will request child protection records from the previous educational establishment (if none are received).
+Where a pupil joins our school, we will request child protection records from the previous educational establishment within the first week of them starting at the school.